 How Much do YouTubers Really Make?
 Sample Computation

 So, how much do YouTubers make from ads when they have at least 1 million subscribers?
-For a channel that has 1 million subscribers and that makes 2 videos a week, it could earn:
+A channel that has 1 million subscribers and that makes 2 videos a week could earn:

 $5 x 1000 x 2 (videos) = $20,000 per week from display advertising.
 This is a conservative computation as many YouTube channels earn an average of $18 per one thousand views.